sbnguah/MedStatsBook/_book/Receiver-Operating-Characteristic.md

 ```

-Next we determine the sensitivities and specificities at the various cut-offs by
+Next, we determine the sensitivities and specificities at the various cut-offs by
 using the `roc()` function from the `pROC` package.
 Since this package requires
 an ordered categorical variable we convert `lgthcat` into an ordered factor
 variable.
 And then go ahead to impute the relevant information into the `roc()`